veracity/veracity-documentation/sections/dataplatform/accessControl.md

 Access control is defined within the security bounday of a Workspace.

 ## Tenant
-A tenant can contain one or several workspaces
+A tenant can contain one or several workspaces.

 ## Workspace
 Each workspace has a dedicated data container.